 The EBARA Group strives to create a recycling-oriented society and contribute to the conservation of the global environment through technology and products while working to reduce our environmental footprint.
 In pursuit of these goals, we establish and maintain an Environmental Management System.

-The EMS certification of the Environmental Engineering Company is included in Ebara Environmental Plant Co.Ltd.'s.
+・The Environmental Engineering Company is included in the scope of SO14001certification of Ebara Environmental Plant Co., Ltd..

 Environmental auditors perform a threefold environmental audit to check compliance with environmental laws and regulations, implementation status of preventive measures against environmental pollution, and the progress of promotion of environmental management activities.